Jane and Louise Wilson: 2000s

+Their 2010–11 work Face Scripting: What did the Building See? was a collaboration with Shumon Basar and Eyal Weizman based on film recorded in a building prior to an assassination and other footage taken by the Wilsons, all with a theme of digital surveillance.
+It was shown at the Sharjah Biennial in the UAE.

-In 2013-14, Jane and Louise Wilson had a solo exhibition at Whitworth Art Gallery in Manchester, England which addressed the aftermath of atrocities.
+In 2013–14, Jane and Louise Wilson had a solo exhibition at Whitworth Art Gallery in Manchester, England which addressed the aftermath of atrocities.
 Their works Blind Landings (H-bomb Test Site, Orford Ness) #1-6 are in the collection and on display at Tate Britain.

-In 2018 Jane and Louise Wilson were elected to be Royal Academician.
+In 2018 Jane and Louise Wilson were elected to be Royal Academicians.

+From September 18, 2018–March 31, 2019, the Metropolitan Museum of Art displayed Stasi City “widely considered one of the most important works of video art of the last half century...”

+Their work Performance of Entrapment was shown in London from summer 2025 until January 2026.
+It was inspired by Roman remains found during building works in London and also ancient shrines in Japan, with idea of sacred architecture, time, memory and renewal.